-The Company's investment in Prophecy Coal Corp. ("Prophecy Coal") as of June 30, 2013, was estimated to be \$65,000.
+The Company's investment in Prophecy Coal Corp. ("Prophecy Coal") as of September 30, 2013, was estimated to be \$37,500.
 The Company could sell its investment in Prophecy Coal to access funds to settle its obligations as they arise.
 However, management intends to maintain the Company's investment in Prophecy Coal until it becomes advantageous to sell the investment or liquidity concerns necessitate such sale.

 The Company's use of cash is currently and is expected to continue to be focused on two principal areas, namely the funding of its general and administrative expenditures and the funding of its investment activities.
 Investing activities include the cash components of the cost of acquiring and exploring the Company's mineral claims.
-For the twelve-month period ending December 31, 2013, corporate head office costs are estimated to average less than \$150,000 per quarter.
-The \$150,000 covers salaries and benefits, consulting fees, administrative and general, reporting issuer costs, accounting fees, professional fees and insurance.
+For the twelve-month period ending December 31, 2013, corporate head office costs are estimated to average less than \$250,000 per quarter.
+The \$250,000 covers salaries and benefits, consulting fees, administrative and general, reporting issuer costs, accounting fees, professional fees and insurance.
 In addition, the Peters property was undergoing an exploration program at a budgeted cost of approximately \$1.6 million.
-This program will be re-visited in Q3 2013 and a revised budget will be determined.
-There are currently no plans for the Company's Canadian properties other than as otherwise set forth under "Mineral Exploration Properties".
+This program has been suspended, due to adverse market conditions.
+There are currently no exploration plans for the Company's properties due to the market conditions for junior exploration companies.

-While the Company has no source of revenue, it believes it has sufficient cash resources to meet its administrative overhead and maintain its mineral investments for the next two years, starting from June 30, 2013, depending on future events.
+While the Company has no source of revenue, it believes it has sufficient cash resources to meet its administrative overhead and maintain its mineral investments for the next two to three years, starting from September 30, 2013, depending on future events.
 In order to meet future expenditures and cover administrative and exploration costs beyond that point, the Company will need to raise additional financing.
 Although the Company has been successful in raising funds to date, there can be no assurance that adequate funding will be available in the future, or under terms favourable to the Company.
 See "Risk Factors" below and "Trends" above.